damontallen/IPython-quick-ref-sheets/README.md

 HTML Help Tables
 ========================

-These HTML versions of the quick reference tables were generated in the IPython notebook.
+The HTML versions of the quick reference tables above were generated in the IPython notebook.
 They render correctly in Chrome, but they to not in Firefox.
 Despite this problem, for now, these HTML files could be modified by someone with more experience to make them a good reference.